FloatingCam/Prusa-Firmware/README.md

 **That is it!**

-#### Windows
+#### Windows and Docker
 Windows uses CR/LF for line endings and Linux uses just LF.
 This creates two problems which are both handled by overwriting the PF-build.sh file with the one from my fork.

-When using Git on my fork the *.sh files retain the Linux line endings when downloaded.
-This addresses ./PF-build.sh failing because of the difference in line endings between Windows and Linux.

-Furthermore, when values are extracted from the configuration.h file the Windows git copy there is an extra \r (CR) which must be stipped.
+I added .getattributes to my fork to change Git to always use Linux line endings on *.sh files.

+The CR/LF ends up leaving the CR character (\r) in values extracted from configuration.h which I strip.
+Pulling FP-build.sh from my fork overwrites the file with a version that works with the Prusa-Firmware from github.com/Prusa3d/Prusa-Firmware.

 Adding **| sed 's/\r//g'** to the commands eliminates the extra CR.
 ```
 	FW=$(grep --max-count=1 "\bFW_VERSION\b" $SCRIPT_PATH/Firmware/Configuration.h | sed -e's/  */ /g'|cut -d '"' -f2|sed 's/\.//g'|sed 's/\r//g')